kubos/kubos/docs/cli-upgrading.md

 ## Upgrading the Kubos Source Modules

-To upgrade the Kubos source modules your project will be build against run the following kubos command:
+To upgrade the Kubos source modules your project will be built with run the following kubos command:

         $ sudo kubos update